Shiro951216/Mathematical_Models_of_Physics/README.md

 # Mathematical_Models_of_Physics
 Here I will be updating all homeworks of MMoP - UNMSM - FCM

-Animations made using PyCharm Community
+Animations made using Python and IDE PyCharm Community Ver.

 Animation main functions: